 The Dubrovnik Republic relinquished the region of Klek and Neum to the Turks in the war between the Holy League and the Ottoman Empire (second half of the 17th c.) as an exit to the sea and a protection corridor between the territories held by Dubrovnik and the Venetian territories (in Dalmatia).
 The Turks used the bay for military purposes for the last time while withdrawing after the entering of Austria into Bosnia and Herzegovina in 1878.

-and a nightclub plus a good beach.
+which now rent them to tourists.
 Some facilities are a bit worn down,

 The picture shows Klek with the Peljesac Peninsular in the background - as seen from Smrdan Grad.